classicrocker883/MRiscoCProUI/README.md

 > [!CAUTION]
 >
+> *G-code Thumbnail Preview* has been disabled for HC32 boards for the time being.
-> The screen may **freeze and restart** when the SD card is inserted.
-This means that everything *so far* seems to work correctly as it should, except for when an **SD card is inserted**, so printing may not be possible *unless* you use USB serial interface to upload the file (through a slicer or something like Pronterface).
+> When enabled, the screen may **freeze and restart** when the SD card is inserted.
+This means that everything *so far* seems to work correctly as it should, except for when an **SD card is inserted**, so printing may not be possible *unless* you use USB serial interface to upload the file (through a slicer or something like OctoPrint, or Pronterface).

-> [!TIP]
+> [!NOTE]
 > H32->HC32 support is currently only in the branch **HC32-&lt;Month&gt;**.
 You can find the original repo here [@shadow578/Marlin-H32](https://github.com/shadow578/Marlin-H32)
 >
 > HC32 support has recently been added to the [Marlin Firmware](https://github.com/MarlinFirmware/Marlin) repository.
 Please post any [Issues](https://github.com/MarlinFirmware/Marlin/issues) there first, otherwise if there are any ProUI specific issues or anything else to report please do so under [Issues tab](https://github.com/classicrocker883/MRiscoCProUI/issues) here.